 https://gitlab.com/ubports/porting/community-ports/android11/fairphone-5/fairphone-fp5/-/issues

-Note: I currently try to fully daily drive the Fairphone 5 with UbuntuTouch.
-Don't worry I have a second, fully configured phone on hand just in case (And a Android Phone ready to swap in) ;).
-I rely on some Android apps to work but the main once are covered more or less, but especially the Signal installation explained below can be skipped as soon as waydroid works.
+Note: I test drove the Fairphone 5 with UbuntuTouch for around 17 days.
+Don't worry I hand a second, fully configured phone on hand just in case (And a Android Phone was ready to swap in) ;).
+I relyed on some Android apps to work but the main once are covered more or less, but especially the Signal installation explained below can be skipped as soon as waydroid works.

 What works, what dose not: